Seth Davis Branitz (Seth Davis): home

 My new record, "Life Is Long" is now available.

-It was produced by Jim White and features performances by Rhett Miller (Old 97's), Simone Felice (The Duke and the Earl, The Felice Brothers), and many more.
+It was produced by Jim White and features performances by Rhett Miller (Old 97's), Simone Felice (The Duke and the King, The Felice Brothers), and many more.

 Please LIKE the Seth Davis Branitz Facebook page if you haven't already).
 Im slightly less negligent about posting updates there.